m3db/m3/src/dbnode/encoding/proto/README.md

 1. Float fields are compressed using [Gorilla style XOR compression](https://www.vldb.org/pvldb/vol8/p1816-teller.pdf).
 2. Integer fields are compressed using M3TSZ significant digit integer compression.
 We don't currently have any documentation on this compression format.
 3. `bytes` and `string` fields are compressed using a custom dictionary based compression scheme which we will refer to as "LRU Dictionary Compression".
+This compression scheme is described in further detail below.

 ### LRU Dictionary Compression

 The LRU dictionary compression scheme provides high levels of compression for `bytes` and `string` fields that match any of the following criteria:

 1. The value of the field changes infrequently.
-2. The value of the field changes frequently, but tends to rotate among a small number of frequently used values.
+2. The value of the field changes frequently, but tends to rotate among a small number of frequently used values which may evolve over time.

 Similar to `LZ77` and its variants, this compression strategy has an implicit assumption that patterns in the input data occur close together.
-Data stream that don't satisfy this assumption will compress poorly.
+Data streams that don't satisfy this assumption will compress poorly.

 In the future, we may replace this simple algorithm with a more sophisticated dictionary compression scheme such as `LZ77`, `LZ78`, `LZW` (and its variants like `LZMW` and `LZAP`).

-### Compression Limitations

-This package will attempt to compress all scalar type fields at the top level of a message, but will not compress any data that is part of a `repeated`, `map` or `nested message` field.
-The `nested message` restriction may be lifted in the future, but the `repeated` and `map` restrictions are unlikely to change.

 #### Algorithm

 The encoder maintains a list of recently encoded strings in a per-field LRU.
-Everytime the encoder is about to encode a new string, it first checks if the string is in the LRU.
+Everytime the encoder is about to encode a new string it first checks if the string is in the LRU.

 If the string *is not* in the LRU, then it encodes the string in its entirety and adds it to the LRU (evicting the least recently encoded string if necessary).

 If the string *is* in the LRU, then it encodes the **index** of the string in the LRU which requires much less space.
 For example, it only takes 2 bits to encode the position of the string in an LRU with a maximum capacity of 4 strings.

-For example, imagine compressing the following sequence of strings: ["foo", "bar", "baz", "bar"] with an LRU of size 2.
+Imagine compressing the following sequence of strings: `["foo", "bar", "baz", "bar"]` with an LRU of size 2.
 The steps below describe what is written into the stream, as well as what the state of the LRU is at the end:

-1. Write the full string "foo" into the stream and add "foo" to the LRU -> ["foo"]
+1. Write the full string "foo" into the stream and add "foo" to the LRU -> `["foo"]`
-2. Write the full string "bar" into the stream and add "bar" to the LRU -> ["foo", "bar"]
+2. Write the full string "bar" into the stream and add "bar" to the LRU -> `["foo", "bar"]`
-3. Write the full string "baz" into the stream and and evict "foo" from the LRU -> ["bar", "baz"]
+3. Write the full string "baz" into the stream and and evict "foo" from the LRU -> `["bar", "baz"]`
-4. Encode index 0 in the stream with a single bit (representing the string "bar") and update the LRU -> ["baz", "bar"]
+4. Encode index 0 into the stream with a single bit (representing the string "bar") and update the LRU -> `["baz", "bar"]`

 This compression scheme works because the decoder can maintain its own LRU (of the same maximum capacity) and apply the same operations in the same order when its decompressing the stream.
-As a result, when it encounters an encoded LRU index it can lookup the corresponding string in its own LRU at the same index.
+As a result, when it encounters an encoded LRU index it can lookup the corresponding string in its own LRU at the specified index.

 ##### Encoding